Asian Elephant

 Protecting Elephant Habitat

-In the Terai Arc Landscape, which encompasses parts of western Nepal and eastern India, WWF and its partners restore degraded biological corridors so that elephants can access their migratory routes without disturbing human habitations.
-The long-term goal is to reconnect 12 protected areas and encourage community-based action to mitigate human-elephant conflict.
-Such approaches are being facilitated by WWF across the range of the Indian elephant.
+In the Terai Arc Landscape, which encompasses parts of western Nepal and eastern India, WWF and its partners restore degraded biological corridors so that elephants can access their migratory routes without disturbing places where people live.
+The long-term goal is to reconnect 12 protected areas and encourage community-based action to reduce and manage human-elephant conflict.
+Such approaches are being facilitated by WWF across the range of the Asian elephant.

 Securing Healthy Forests